sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/frontend-platform/processes.md

 ### Requesting support

 If you have a question that relates to our [areas of ownership](../../process/engineering_ownership.md), the #frontend-platform channel is the best way to reach us.
-Tag the `@frontend-support` handle if something is urgent (think of this as pulling the fire alarm) and requires our immediate attention.
+Tag the `@frontend-platform-support` handle if something is urgent (think of this as pulling the fire alarm) and requires our immediate attention.
 Our on-call teammate will jump in.

 ### Raising an issue